-If the examiner's letter is a suspension of action on the entire case, the case should be noted on the examiner's calendar at the date marking the end of the six months period and on the docket clerk's cards and, if applicant does not call up the case, the examiner should do so unless the senior party's patent will soon issue, since there is no period for response running against the applicant and the case should not be permitted to remain indefinitely among the files in the examining group.
+The examiner's letter is a suspension of action on the entire case.
+The case should be noted on the examiner's calendar at the date marking the end of the six months period and on the docket clerk's cards.
+If applicant does not call up the case, the examiner should do so unless the senior party's patent will soon issue, since there is no period for response running against the applicant and the case should not be permitted to remain indefinitely among the files in the examining group.